jhartzell42/rust-c-book/src/intro.md

 C++ has a genius solution to this: RAII.
 With RAII, the source code looks simpler than in C, and is harder to get wrong.
-It's not quite as straight-forward as in a garbage-collected language, but it has many of the benefits of abstraction.
-You can't just forget to call the destructor.
+It's not quite as straight-forward as in a garbage-collected language, but it has many of the benefits of abstraction: You can't just forget to call the destructor.

 But!
 From the compiled binary, modulo such nit-picky accidents as symbol names, you wouldn't be able to tell it was written in C++ instead of C!
 The abstraction was resolved and disappeared at compile-time.

-Similarly with templates, and therefore with the collections in the STL, and so many other C++ features.
+Similarly with templates, and therefore with the collections in the STL.
+Similarly with many other C++ features.

 And Rust has greatly benefitted from all of this innovation in C++.
 C++ is one of the giants on whose shoulders Rust stands.
 Rust inherits RAII from C++.
 Rust inherits templates as well, though it puts some constraints on them and calls them "monomorphization."

-Rust is also trying, and succeeding, at being the kind of programming language where the compiled binary looks like something someone could have written in C, but where the programmer actually had a much easier task.
+And Rust needs these, because Rust is also striving to be the kind of programming language where the compiled binary looks like something someone could have written in C, but where the programmer actually had a much easier task.

 ### OOP and Safety